 Q: What is included in the snack on the tour?

-A: We will stop at a convenient spot for a snack comprising a hot drink and a delicious locally-made treat to keep your energy up.
+A: We will stop at a convenient spot for a snack comprising a hot drink and a light snack.
 Dietary options are available, so let us know when you make your booking and we can accommodate most dietary needs.
 We finish the trip at the Tahune Cafe for some well deserved apres rafting celebration.

 Q: Are there change rooms?
 And what do I do with my valuables while rafting?